malarkiez/malarkiez/README.md

+###About Me

 👋 Hi, I’m @malarkiez

 :mortar_board: I'm close to finishing up my Master's Degree in Information Technology and UW-Milwaukee!

 🔍 I'm really a big Networking, Cloud, Infrastructure, and Automation enthusiast and I'm on a knowledge journey learning more about these silos.

-🌱 Currently Learning: Venturing into the world of Ansible and Terraform.
+🌱 Currently venturing into the world of Ansible and Terraform.
 Sharpening my skills in Python, and am highly interested in automation.

-💞️ Collaboration: Definaltly eager to collaborate on Python and Ansible projects.
-Also, on a journey to craft my very own Docker container.
+💞️ Collaboration: Definitely eager to collaborate on Python and Ansible projects.
+Also, on a mission to craft my very own Docker container.
 If you're into that, let's connect!

 📫 How to Reach Me: The best way to get in touch is through [LinkedIn](www.linkedin.com/in/malikdaniels) or My [Website](www.malikdaniels.site).